bitnami/charts/bitnami/redis/README.md

 #### Standalone

-When installing the chart with `architecture=standalone`, it will deploy a standalone Redis&trade; StatefulSet (only one node allowed) and a Redis&trade; replicas StatefulSet.
+When installing the chart with `architecture=standalone`, it will deploy a standalone Redis&trade; StatefulSet (only one node allowed).
 A single service will be exposed:

 - Redis&trade; Master service: Points to the master, where read-write operations can be performed